 And what handsome hunk did Christina have in mind whilst writing this one?

-"You're going to think I'm crazy, but this hero was definitely Harry Potter movies (the in real life).
+"You're going to think I'm crazy, but this hero was definitely Lucius Malfoy from the Harry Potter movies (the actor Jason Isaacs in real life).
 I loved the way he looks so arrogant and sure of himself, a true aristocrat.
 But I also felt that he could have been misunderstood (like the hero of my novel) and he was the kind of guy people would talk about behind his back, but not dare say it to his face.
 I imagined he had a sense of humour and didn't give a damn about what people said, because he knew he hadn't done anything wrong.
-And the heroine would see behind his facade, unlike everyone else." from the
+And the heroine would see behind his facade, unlike everyone else."

 Third Up: Desperate Remedies